Improve Hotseating to achieve better and more focused learning in your lesson.

 Ask the right questions

 Before you start, have a discussion with the class a focus for the questioning.
 Share all your knowledge about the character so that the students asking questions can ask ones that are going to develop existing knowledge rather than asking to confirm someone we already know.
 It is worth getting the students who are asking the questions to write them down first.
-Get them to have a line of enquiry to follow, to make notes on and to ask follow up questions.
+Get them to have a line of inquiry to follow, to make notes on and to ask follow up questions.
 This will also push the student in the hot seat to give more detailed and developed answers.

 Group characters together

-The focus of Hotseating needs to be on value of the answers to those involved, so there has to be something meaningful to learn for everyone in the class.
+The focus of Hotseating needs to be on the value of the answers to those involved, so there has to be something meaningful to learn for everyone in the class.
 You can do this is by grouping all the same characters together.
 This is an effective way of developing knowledge and information about a character because everyone in the group is already is an expert in that character.

 Have a panel of characters